Process

 Engagement 3

-If you operate as a technical partner
+If you operate as a law firm, consultancy or partner

 • What matters is that the partner can work with more structure, more traceability and a more consistent output for clients.